 Payments may be made online through the financial tab on the student's Eureka College SONIS account when paying Eureka College directly, using a credit or debit card.
-Payments may also be made by mailing a check or money order to the Business Office, by calling the Business Office at 309-467-6309 with a credit or debit card, or in person by visiting the Business Office.
+Payments may also be made online at eureka.edu/student-account-payments or by mailing a check or money order to the Business Office, by calling the Business Office at 309-467-6312 with a credit or debit card, or in person by visiting the Business Office.